 An introduction to the biological bases of behaviour in animals, covering genetic, developmental, neural, ecological and social aspects.
-Note: Students who have received credit for PSYC 3318/BIOL 3318 may not take this course for credit.

 Evolutionary Psychology

 An introduction to the theory and findings concerning the biological bases of human behaviour.
 Topics studied will include basic survival mechanisms, mating strategies, parenting, kinship relationships, cooperation, and aggression.